Table of Contents

 What are North Carolina Jail Records?

-North Carolina jail records are the details that follow each inmate through the prison system.
+North Carolina jail inmate search records are the details that follow each inmate through the prison system.
 Administrators keep track of every action item and event that happens to a prisoner from the time they are arrested until they complete the terms of their parole.
 Each time a prisoner is moved to a new facility, the record is updated.
 All different types of law enforcement agencies keep jail records and share them to make things seamless.
-Some of the jail records such as court documents, arrest records, warrants and other items are also available to the public.
+Some of the North Carolina inmate search records such as court documents, arrest records, warrants and other items are also available to the public.

 Criminal Justice Quick Facts